reflectoring/reflectoring.github.io/_posts/2019-01-19-spring-boot-web-controller-test.md

 ---
-title: "Testing Spring MVC Web Controllers with `@WebMvcTest`"
+title: "Testing Spring MVC Web Controllers with @WebMvcTest"
 categories: [spring-boot]
 modified: 2019-01-19
-last_modified_at: 2019-01-19
-author: tom
-tags:
-comments: true
-ads: true
-excerpt: "An in-depth look at the responsibilities of a Spring Boot web controller and how
-          to cover those responsibilities with meaningful tests."
+excerpt: "An in-depth look at the responsibilities of a Spring Boot web controller and how to cover those responsibilities with meaningful tests."
-sidebar:
-  toc: true
+image: 0021-controller
 ---